-The Rona Tranby Trust supports the recording and preservation of Indigenous Australian oral history.
+The Rona Tranby Trust is a not-for-profit, charitable organisation that supports the recording and preservation of Indigenous Australian oral history.
 The Trust has established The Rona Tranby Award and Collection.

-To date the Rona Tranby Trust has given 25 Awards to support a range of projects across Australia.
-Each award plants a seed that continues to grow over the years and helps to preserve stories important to all Australians.
+To date, the Trust has given 25 Rona Tranby Awards to support a range of projects across Australia.
+Each award plants a seed that continues to grow over the years and helps to preserve stories important to all Australians, strengthening identity & community

-Tranby National Indigenous Adult Education and Training (formally Tranby Aboriginal College) is Australia’s oldest, independent Indigenous education provider and is a function of the Co-operative for Aborigines Limited.
-The College is a not-for-profit organisation established in 1958 and provides various Educational, Vocational Training and Social Action Services for the Australian Aboriginal and Torres Strait Islander student communities. www.tranby.edu.au
+Tranby National Indigenous Adult Education and Training, located in Glebe, was established in 1957.
+Tranby is Australia’s oldest, not-for-profit, independent Indigenous education provider.
+The College is a function of the Co-operative for Aborigines Limited and provides a range of educational, vocational training and social action services for the Australian Aboriginal and Torres Strait Islander adult student communities. www.tranby.edu.au

 The NSW Jewish Board of Deputies is the officially-elected representative roof-body and voice of the Jewish community of New South Wales, with 61 major cultural, educational, welfare and religious, communal organisations as its constituents. www.nswjbd.org